-Worked through colon cancer and sold property to pay rising malpractice premiums.
+Dr. Blume worked through his own colon cancer, selling personal property to pay rising malpractice premiums.

-Single-handedly kept the local hospital open.
-At age 73 still worked close to 100 hours a week.
+Single-handedly keeping the local hospital open, Dr. Clark still worked close to 100 hours a week at age 73.

-Continued to practice after being diagnosed with cancer, scheduling patients around daily chemotherapy.
+Dr. Maddox continued to care for his community, even after being diagnosed with cancer, scheduling patients around his daily chemotherapy sessions.

-Known as the "Mother of Rowan County," she delivered more than 8,000 babies during her 50-year career.
+Known as the "Mother of Rowan County," Dr. Caudill delivered more than 8,000 babies during her 50-year career.

 Physicians from the Hill family have treated patients in Carrollton since before the Civil War.

-Described as "a cross between Marcus Welby and Daniel Boone," he saved the local hospital.
+Described as "a cross between Marcus Welby and Daniel Boone," Dr.Haynes is credited with saving his local hospital.

 Nominate a Physician for Country Doctor of the Year